ryanallen/words-of-my-perfect-teacher/README.md

 <details id="75"><summary>Note <sup>75</sup></summary><i>thar pa dang grol ba</i>: We have translated these two terms here as <a href="#liberation">liberation</a> and freedom, nearly synonymous in English.
 PWR explains the difference in this context: <a href="#liberation">liberation</a> (<i>thar pa</i>) is from <a href="#saṃsāra">saṃsāra</a>, especially the <a href="#lower-realms">lower realms</a>, while freedom (<i>grol ba</i>) is from all the obstacles to omniscience, or <a href="#enlightenment">enlightenment</a>.
 In other contexts, <i>thar pa</i> can cover both of these meanings, as in <a href="#chapter-sixguru-yoga223-entrance-way-for-blessings-the-ultimate-method-for-arousing-the-wisdom-of-realization">Chapter Six</a>.
 </details><br>

+> The rising of the sun, the downhill flow of water,
+> The roundness of peas, the bristling length and sharpness of thorns,
+> The beauty of the iridescent eyes of peacocks' tails:
+> No-one created them, they all just naturally came to be.

+They argue that when the sun rises in the east, no-one is there to make it rise.
+When a river flows downhill, nobody is driving it downwards.
+No-one rolled out peas to make them all so round, or sharpened all the long and bristling points of thorns.
+The beautiful multicolored eyes on a peacock's tail were not painted by anyone.
+All these things just are so by their own nature, and so it is with everything in this world whether pleasant or unpleasant, good or bad&mdash; all phenomena just arise spontaneously.
+There is no past [karma](#karma), there are no previous lives, no future lives.<sup>76</sup>

+<details id="76"><summary>Note <sup>76</sup></summary>This <a href="#view">view</a> is considered incorrect not because it denies a creator, but because it denies the process of causality.
+</details><br>

+To consider the texts of such doctrines true and to follow them, or even without doing so, to think that the [Buddha](#buddha)'s words, your teacher's instructions or the texts of the learned commentators are in error and to doubt and criticize them, are all included in what is meant by [wrong views](#110-wrong-views).<sup>77</sup>

+<details id="77"><summary>Note <sup>77</sup></summary>This does not mean that one should not question or analyze the teachings.
+Indeed, the <a href="#buddha">Buddha</a> encouraged such questioning.
+However, allowing one's opinions to close one's mind to the Buddhist teachings, which often challenge everyday concepts, can actually prevent one from adopting the path that leads to freedom.
+</details><br>

+The worst of the ten [negative action](#negative-action)s are [taking life](#11-taking-life) and [wrong views](#110-wrong-views).
+As it is said:

+> There is no worse action than taking another's life;
+> Of the ten unvirtuous acts, [wrong view](#wrong-view) is the heaviest.

+Except for those in the [hell](#hell)s, there is no being who does not shrink from death or who does not value his or her life over anything else.
+So to destroy a life is a particularly [negative action](#negative-action).
+In the *Sutra of Sublime [Dharma](#dharma) of Clear Recollection*, it is said that one will repay any life one takes with five hundred of one's own lives, and that for killing a single being one will spend one intermediate [kalpa](#kalpa) in the [hell](#hell)s.

+Even worse is to take some meritorious work you may be involved in, such as building a representation of the [Three Jewels](#three-jewels), as an excuse for committing harmful actions such as killing.
+[Padampa Sangye](#padampa-sangye) says:

+> To build a support for the [Three Jewels](#three-jewels) while causing harm and suffering
+> Is to cast your next life to the [wind](#wind).

+It is equally wrong, mistakenly thinking you are doing something meritorious, to slaughter animals and offer their flesh and blood to [lama](#lama)s invited to your house or to an assembly of monks.
+The negative karmic effect of the killing comes to both givers and receivers.
+The donor, although providing nourishment, is making an impure offering; those who receive it are accepting an improper sustenance.
+Any positive effect is outweighed by the negative one.
+Indeed, unless you have the power to resuscitate your victims on the spot, there is no situation in which the act of killing does not defile you as a [negative action](#negative-action).
+You can also be sure that it will harm the lives and activities of the teachers.<sup>78</sup> If you are not capable of transferring beings' consciousness to the state of great bliss, you should make every effort to avoid taking their lives.

+<details id="78"><summary>Note <sup>78</sup></summary>Since spiritual guides appear according to the past actions of beings, the teacher and their disciples are indissolubly linked.
+Thus, if the disciples behave inappropriately, the effects rebound&mdash;in the relative sphere&mdash;on the teacher, reducing the period of their incarnation and creating obstacles for their activity for the benefit of others.
+</details><br>

+To have [wrong views](#110-wrong-views), even for an instant, is to break all your vows and to cut yourself off from the Buddhist community.
+It also negates the freedom in this human existence to practice the [Dharma](#dharma).
+From the moment your mind is defiled by false [view](#view)s, even the good you do no longer leads to [liberation](#liberation), and the harm you do can no longer be confessed.<sup>79</sup>

+<details id="79"><summary>Note <sup>79</sup></summary><a href="#110-wrong-views">Wrong views</a> will render one's attitude narrow.
+Even one's <a href="#positive-action">positive action</a>s will be limited in their effects because one does them without the motivation of attaining complete <a href="#enlightenment">enlightenment</a> for the sake of all beings.
+Moreover if one has no faith in those who transmit the <a href="#dharma">Dharma</a> one will not have the <i>support</i> for confession described in Part Two <a href="#chapter-threemeditating-and-reciting-on-the-teacher-as-vajrasattva-to-cleanse-all-obscurations172">Chapter Three</a>.
+</details><br>

 ### **2. The effects of the ten [negative action](#negative-action)s**
 #### 2.1 THE FULLY RIPENED EFFECT<sup>[80](#80)</sup>
 #### 2.2 THE EFFECT SIMILAR TO THE CAUSE